LucaRoldo98/messaging-API/README.md

         "text": "string"
       }
       ```
       The userID is provided as response from the create user endpoint.
 To retrieve it again, you can call the GET `/user/email/{email}` endpoint, and the API will provide you the userID.
-The API will raise a 404 HTTPException if the user with the specified sender_id and/or recipent_id does not exist in the database.
+The API will raise a 404 HTTPException if the user with the specified senderID and/or recipentID does not exist in the database.

-3. **Fetching new messages**:
+3. **Fetch new messages**:
     Retrieve all unread messages by recipient ID:
     - Method: `GET`
     - Endpoint: `/messages/unread/{userID}`
     Messages are returned in descending time order (most recent first).
 The API will raise a 404 HTTPException if the user with the specified userID does not exist in the database.

 4. **Fetching all messages (with pagination)**: